Workplace

 Case Study: First National Bank of Omaha

-Prior to 2020, FNBO was undergoing a workplace modernization process at a measured pace.
-The future Covid-19 pandemic expedited this transition of the corporate headquarters into a flexible, efficient, and collaborative workplace of the future.
+workplace of the future.
 The main transformation goal: create a collaborative work environment which supports working differently and design a timeless, transitional destination for employees that supports attracting and retaining the best talent in the area.

-When employees abruptly left the downtown Omaha headquarters to work from home in March 2020, FNBO leadership saw this as an opportunity to adapt the Modern Flexible Workplace philosphy, a new guiding organizational vision strategy.
+When employees abruptly left the downtown Omaha headquarters to work from home in March 2020, FNBO leadership saw this as an opportunity to adapt the Modern Flexible Workplace philosophy, a new guiding organizational vision strategy.
 Modern Flexible Workplace is the deliberate and integrated transformation of the workplace and technology to improve the bank’s ability to support innovation, increase organizational agility, and streamline operational efficiency.

 Pre-pandemic employee surveys reflected an overall trend that many corporations experience nationwide today: the workplace is not solely a place to “go to work.”
 Choice, flexibility, and adaptability are imperative to today’s workforce.
 With the Modern Flexible Workplace strategy established, FNBO partnered with design firm RDG Planning & Design to bring the vision to life.

 The Tower Transformation began in April 2021 with the goal to remodel four floors in eight months.
 Three flooring palettes in rust, neutral, and navy colorways became the foundation of the design.
 Each palette contained an LVT and a field and two accent carpet tile patterns to cohesively bridge the multi-floor transformation.
-Department team leads were given the freedom to choose their flooring palette, which encouraged engagement and ownership of the workplace design.
+Department team leads were given the freedom to choose their flooring palette, which encouraged engagement and ownership of the workplace design.“These spaces are designed with users specifically in mind - to empower individuals to choose when and how they work.
+To help FNBO realize its goal of creating a truly unique and employee-centered workplace, it was crucial to involve employees in the design process,” said RDG Partner and

 The result is a stunning workplace transformation of 23 floors of the 40-floor headquarters.
 Green hues used throughout the space reflect FNBO’s corporate branding color, and an overall earthen palette connects the interiors to the surrounding natural Nebraska landscape.
 The cohesive design spans throughout the renovation project.